-Set the threading policy for this ImageInput, controlling the maximum amount of parallelizing thread "fan-out" that might occur during large read operations.
+Set the threading policy for this ImageInput, controlling the maximum amount of parallelizing thread int threads () const

+"fan-out" that might occur during large read operations.
 The default of 0 means that the global attribute("threads") value should be used (which itself defaults to using as many threads as cores; see Section Global Attributes).